If this is okay with you, please close this message.

 "It starts as sadness then I feel myself shutting down, becoming less capable of coping.
 Eventually, I just feel numb and empty."

 If you are given a diagnosis of depression, you might be told that you have mild, moderate or severe depression.
 This describes what sort of impact your symptoms are having on you currently, and what sort of treatment you're likely to be offered.
 You might move between different mild, moderate and severe depression during one episode of depression or across different episodes.

 There are also some specific types of depression:

-See our page on postnatal depression for more information.
-PANDAS also has information and support for anyone experiencing pre- or postnatal depression.
+See our page on postnatal depression and perinatal mental health for more information.
+The PANDAS Foundation also has information and support for anyone experiencing prenatal or postnatal depression.